memfault/interrupt/_drafts/faster-builds.md

 <!-- excerpt start -->

-Build times don't have to be slow, even yours!
+Build times don't have to be long, even yours!
 However, many factors play a role.
 In this post, we'll dive into which factors contribute to slower builds, compare and contrast options, and also go over some easy wins which you can immediately contribute to your project and share with your teammates.
 The